 We assumed the Pension Plan on April 29, 2022 as a result of the acquisition of S&N. The Pension Plan was frozen to new hires as of March 31, 2007 and employees hired on or after April 1, 2007 are not eligible to participate in the Pension Plan.
 On July 1, 2022, the Pension Plan was amended to freeze benefit plan accruals for participants.
 As a result of the freeze, a curtailment was triggered and a restatement of the benefit obligation and plan assets occurred, although no gain or loss resulted.
-The annual measurement date for the Pension Plan is September 30.
-Benefits are based on years of credited service at retirement.
-Annual contributions to the Pension Plan are not less than the minimum funding standards outlined in the Employee Retirement Income Security Act of 1974, as amended.
+The annual measurement date for the Pension Plan are not less than the minimum funding standards outlined in the Employee Retirement Income Security Act of 1974, as amended.
 We maintain the Pension Plan with the goal of ensuring that it is adequately funded to meet its future obligations.
 We did not make any contributions to the Pension Plan during the period from April 29, 2022 to September 30, 2022 or for the fiscal year ended September 30, 2023.